- Governance at the end of the cycle

 The complexities of capital allocation

-Sometimes acquiring makes sense and other times divesting is the better alternative.
+Sometimes acquiring makes sense and at other times divesting is the better alternative.
 There are times to issue equity and times to retire it.
 Often this will vary by industry and by individual firm.
 Yet in practice, trend following is evident.
 Why?

 Warren Buffett suggests this is due to something called the institutional imperative; an unseen yet powerful force that causes executives to act sub-optimally.
 Buffet believes it is the institutional imperative that causes companies to mindlessly imitate one another whether it is in M&A or in executive compensation.
 The time that we see these corporate fashions and fads most prominently is, of course, at the end of the cycle.